pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 $$15 + 2x + 3\mathrm{x}^2$$

-is another good example, but we don't even need exponents yet.
+is another good example, but we don't even need exponents bigger than 1 yet.

 One great thing about polynomials is that just by looking at them you can tell that if someone gave you an x, you could give them a number.
 It's an obvious mathematical formula to get one and only one answer.
 Airtight.